 Seasonal/ regional Trends

 Since the tool shows a graph of trends, for certain terms and topics, you can clearly see if it’s a seasonal interest or a permanent one.
 This way, you can identify seasonal trends and target them accordingly.
+Also, use these trends to make your brand name and your logo design famous.

 Apart from this, you can also filter the results based on different regions.
 You can see what’s trending in the US, and what’s trending in Ukraine.
 Obviously, the trends and search terms will be much different.
 If your business only operates in the US, you must only focus on the trends in that specific region.
 Even though international trends are important, but targeting local trends and creating your campaigns around them is more profitable.